-In 2022, net financial investments amounted to €4 million, corresponding to various purchases of shares in subsidiaries.
+In 2023, net financial investments amounted to $\notin 5.8$ million.
+They correspond to two acquisitions, as well as various purchases of shares in subsidiaries.

 1.7.
-CASH FLOW STATEMENT SINCE THE IPO
+CASH FLOW STATEMENT SINCE THE IPO.

-Since it was listed on the stock exchange in May 2000, the Group has made a number of acquisitions, 11 of which were of a significant size, for a total disbursement of $\[ \in \]$ 92.6 million at December 31, 2022 (net of the acquired companies' cash and cash equivalents).
-These investments were largely financed by free cash flow ( $\[ \in \]$ 421.9 million) generated by operations over the same period, as detailed in the table below.
+Since it was listed on the stock exchange in May 2000, the Group has made a number of acquisitions, around fifteen of which were of a significant size, for a total disbursement of $\notin$ 98.4 million (net of the acquired companies' cash and cash equivalents).
+These investments were largely financed by free cash flow ( $\notin$ 473.5 million) generated by operations over the same period, as detailed in the table below.